kubearmor/packer-plugin-kubearmor/.web-docs/README.md

+# KubeArmor

-The KubeArmor plugin for Packer which provides [KubeArmor Hardening Host Security policies](https://docs.kubearmor.io/kubearmor/use-cases/hardening_guide) for the build workloads.
+A plugin for Packer which provides [KubeArmor Hardening Host Security policies](https://docs.kubearmor.io/kubearmor/use-cases/hardening_guide) for the build workloads.

 > [KubeArmor](https://docs.kubearmor.io/kubearmor/) is a security solution for the Kubernetes and cloud native platforms that helps protect your workloads from attacks and threats.
 It does this by providing a set of hardening policies that are based on industry-leading compliance and attack frameworks such as CIS, MITRE, NIST-800-53, and STIGs.
 These policies are designed to help you secure your workloads in a way that is compliant with these frameworks and recommended best practices.